Skip to main content Skip to main navigation Skip to footer

 SpaceForce: Affective Force Fields in Urban Space

-What makes urban places attractive?
-This question is both scientifically and politically topical in view of urban challenges such as population growth, rising rents and intensified social segregation between more and less attractive city districts.
+What makes urban areas attractive?
+This question is relevant both academically and politically in light of urban challenges such as population growth, rising rents and increasing social segregation between more and less attractive neighbourhoods.

 Fahrradfahrende in einer Stadt mit grünen Bäumen und modernen Gebäuden